Gaalmonte/project-REST-rant/README.md

 # Project REST-Rant

-REST-Rant is an app where users can review restaurants.
+REST-Rant is an app where users can view restaurants locations, comments and reviews.

 ### Routes table